 Gede and I leave.
 I don’t say anything for a while.
 He stops me and says “You know, every day when you get up you say “thank you god for this beautiful day!”
 Because every day is a new day.
 Look at yourself in the mirror and say ‘I’m fine.
 I feel good’ and you will be fine.
 You will see”.
 I just nod… I can’t utter a word.

 Gede is not only reliable but knows lots about the area and can take you anywhere you want for a good price.
 He’s also a very nice and kind person.
-If you are going to Ubud, email me and I will give you his details.
+I must say that Gede changed something in me and I have never forgotten him.
+If you’re also feeling lost, or you simply want to go through something special, I really recommend meeting him and the healer.